bjungs/mds-edc/README.md

 ## Overview

-The MDS Connector is an implementation of the Eclipse Dataspace Connector (EDC) tailored for the Mobility Data Space.
+The MDS Connector is a distribution based on the Eclipse Dataspace Components (EDC) tailored for the Mobility Data Space.
 It facilitates secure and standardized data exchange between participants in the mobility ecosystem.

 ## Quick Start